itaysk/kubectl-neat/Readme.md

 ```

 ## Design

+### Dependencies

+The scripts are built using, and require the following dependencies:

+- jq
+- yq
+- sponge (from moreutils)

+### Design choices

 This tool has evolved over time from a simple jq script, to a collection of jq scripts, to an additional Go utility, and so on.
 Perhaps this seems like overuse of bash and other dependencies, and it might be true.
 I'll probably rewrite it completely in Go once I get the chance.